ropolexi/DeSoLibraryESP32/examples/all_functions_test/Readme.md

 # DeSo Post Feed

 ## Introduction
-This is to demostrate the use of deso library to display deso user information with esp32 microcontroller
+This is to demonstrate the use of deso library to display deso user information with esp32 microcontroller

 ## Pre requisite libraries
 - https://github.com/bblanchon/ArduinoJson